 I also love to muddle a little fresh mint leaves and jalapeno into my glass for an even more refreshing, and spicy cocktail.

 Have leftover cucumber?
 Pair it with this easy cucumber tomato avocado salad.
 It features lime juice and cilantro—the perfect combination to this fresh drink.

 How to Make Cucumber Margaritas (step by step)

-- Make the cucumbers: Add a few roughly chopped cucumbers to a large blender and puree for about 45-60 seconds, until smooth and completely blended.
+- Blend the cucumbers: Add a few roughly chopped cucumbers to a large blender and puree for about 45-60 seconds, until smooth and completely blended.
 You shouldn't need any extra water because there's enough water in the cucumbers themselves.

 - Strain the cucumber juice: Pour the blended cucumber juice through a fine mesh strainer and into a bowl or measuring cup to separate the pulp from the juice.
 Use a spoon to stir the pulp mixture around in the strainer to make sure you get as much juice as possible.

 - Mix the cucumber margarita: Add the cucumber juice, tequila, triple sec, lime juice and agave to a pitcher then stir to combine.
 Taste test and add more sweetener if desired.
 You could halve the recipe and add the ingredients to a cocktail shaker and shake well with ice to make a single serving.

 - Salted rim: Pour some kosher salt, sea salt, or margarita salt into a small plate or shallow bowl, then run a lime wedge around the rim.
 Dip each serving glass in the salt.
 You can skip this step if you don't like salt, or you can get fancy and add chili powder or sugar to switch it up.